 My current institute:

-To contact me directly please fill out the form below.
+To contact me directly, please fill out the form below.